You are here

 Four years of professional experience in occupational safety and health programs.

-A Master’s degree in occupational safety and health, safety studies, natural science, business or public administration, education or allied field may be substituted for two years of the above professional work experience requirement.
+A Master’s degree in occupational safety and health, safety studies, natural science, business or public administration, education or allied field may be substituted for two of the four years of the above professional work experience requirement.

 Equivalent education/experience.